Edition for Web Developers — Last Updated 16 January 2024

 The remaining headers apply just to the cells to the right of them.

-content attribute specified, whose value must be a
+td and th elementsThe td and th elements may have a colspan content attribute specified, whose value must be a

 valid non-negative integer greater than zero and less than or equal to 1000.

-elements may also have a rowspan
+The td and th elements may also have a rowspan content attribute specified,

 whose value must be a valid non-negative integer less than or equal to 65534.
 For